Ramenu/Minecraft/README.md

-CLASSIC V1.85
+CLASSIC V1.9
 ------------
-- Blocks that the player cannot see are no longer rendered
+- Mainly an optimization update, there are a lot of things that have changed
+- Blocks are no longer rendered individually (instead rendered 16x16x16 in one draw call).
+This will significantly reduce CPU work and will help later on when more chunks will have to be rendered.
+- Block placing and destroying have been removed, though will be added in the next update.

 KNOWN BUGS: